gleydsonjose/BSConsult-test/README.md

 That project was a test passed to me by BSConsult, and unfortunately I don't was approved, but the test code(code with problems) is on **_fail-code_** folder.
 >The code for this test was created with **HTML+JS+CSS**.

-But after finishing, I decided to redo the entire project just for training, only this time I used **React Hooks** and the **BEM** methodology, but I didn't follow 100% of the rules of this methodology because it's my first code using it.
+But after finishing, I decided to redo the entire project just for training, only this time I used **React Hooks**, **Typescript** and the **BEM** methodology, but I didn't follow 100% of the rules of this methodology because it's my first code using it.
 >I really liked what I saw, that is the first methodology I used and I already felt good advantages when using it.

 This test I was given was for the front-end and with just one page, but it's ***not 100% functional***.
 Bellow I'll leave information about what works.